Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

+Finally, \citet{TranCVPR2017,TranCVPR2018} and \citet{SanyalCVPR2019} also used losses in the parameters space, but adopted none of those explained above. \citet{TranCVPR2017,TranCVPR2018} highlighted that the Euclidean loss, i.e. $L_2$, favours reconstructions closer to the mean, resulting in less detailed faces.
+To avoid this, they used the \textit{asymmetric Euclidean loss}, which decouples the over-estimation and under-estimation errors (first and second terms in eq. \eqref{eq:error_asym}, respectively), favouring reconstructions further away from the mean:

+where $\text{abs}(\cdot)$ and $\max(\cdot)$ are defined for each element of $\vec{\theta}$ and $\vec{\theta}^\text{gt}$.
+The weights $w_1, w_2 \in \mathbb{R}_{\geq0}$ control the trade-off between the over- and under-estimation errors.
+In addition, in their subsequent work \citep{TranCVPR2018}, they included a loss function to learn to predict the bump map $\vec{\Gamma}(x,y)$, defined as a displacement for each pixel $(x,y)$ in the input image, which refines the 3D face estimated by \citep{TranCVPR2017}.
+This \textit{bump loss} computes the error of the estimated bump map, including the difference between the gradient of the estimated and ground truth bump maps to favour smoother surfaces

-On the other hand, whereas \citet{PWangICIP2019} combined several landmarks databases to increase the number of anchor points, \citet{SanyalCVPR2019} proposed to feed the network with subsets of $R$ images during training, where $R-1$ of these images were of the same person and the $R$th image belonged to a different person.
-This subset of images allowed the authors to impose shape consistency among the reconstructions of the same person, while imposing them to be different from the reconstruction of the ``other person".
+On the other hand, \citet{SanyalCVPR2019} proposed to feed the network with subsets of $R$ images during training, where $R-1$ of these images were of the same person and the $R$th image belonged to a different person.
+This subset of images allowed the authors to impose shape consistency among the reconstructions of the same person, while enforcing them to be different from the reconstruction of the ``other person", basically following a similar idea to the popular triplet loss \citep{SchroffCVPR2015_FaceNet}.
 This shape consistency constraint was mathematically expressed as